JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 [//]: # (title: Lifecycle)

+> The Lifecycle library is available in Compose Multiplatform starting with version 1.6.10-beta01.
+>
+{type="warning"}

 Lifecycle of components in Compose Multiplatform is adopted from the Jetpack Compose [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) concept.
 Lifecycle-aware components can react to changes in the lifecycle status of other components and help you produce better-organized, and often lighter code, that is easier to maintain.